librick/blog/content/posts/bidirectional-totp/index.md

 For example, implementations could use a [key derivation function](https://en.wikipedia.org/wiki/Key_derivation_function) such as Argon2 or PBKDF2, taking as inputs `K` and some salt which is fixed for the protocol.

-The biggest advantages to this approach is that it negates the need for network transmission of `k'` upon enrollment.
+The advantage to this approach is that it negates the need for network transmission of `k'` upon enrollment.
 It also allows for finer-grained time/value tradeoffs to be made regarding when `k'` is derived and stored.
 The drawback is added complexity and an increased implementation attack surface.